ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 {: #vcenter_chg_impact-vmware-resources-for-inst-v1.9-and-later}
 {: faq}

-For instances deployed in V1.9 and later, if the vCenter Server instance is in a **Ready to Use** state, you can modify the VMware virtual datacenter, cluster, switches, port groups, and customer datastore names from the VMware vSphere Web Client.
+If the vCenter Server instance is in a **Ready to Use** state, you can modify the VMware virtual datacenter, cluster, switches, port groups, and customer datastore names from the VMware vSphere Web Client.

+Review the following restrictions:

-However, you must not change the name of the management datastore from its default value, which is  **vsanDatastore** for vSAN instances and **management-share** for Network File System (NFS) instances.
-In addition, you must not change the name of the network uplinks that are created during provisioning.
+* Do not change the name of the management datastore from its default value, which is  **vsanDatastore** for vSAN instances and **management-share** for Network File System (NFS) instances.
+* Do not change the name of the network uplinks that are created during provisioning.
+* Do not change the ESXi server names and the IP addresses because they are registered for Windows DNS resolution.
+Changes might result in failure during deployment or failure of vCenter Server functions.

 ## VMware resources for vCenter Server instances (V1.8 and earlier)
 {: #vcenter_chg_impact-vmware-resources-for-inst-v1.8-and-earlier}